I was going to say “I don’t know what it is about cinnamon toast,” but actually I do know.

 So some cinnamon toast brings back some happy memories for me.
 (Probably my mom is remember what a huge mess we always made on the counter with all the cinnamon and sugar.
 Sorry, Mom).

-And this version for St. Patrick’s Day totally delighted me.
+And this version of St Patrick’s Day toast totally delighted me.
 Easy and fun – my two favorite words when it comes to holiday celebrations.

 Plus, the little fruit rainbow helps offset the sugar.
 Right?
 That’s how it works, doesn’t it?